Threat feeds via Response Policy Zone (RPZ)¶

 Introduction¶

-DomainTools delivers some threat feeds as DNS Response Policy Zones (RPZ) via DNS zone transfers.
+DomainTools provides threat feeds as DNS Response Policy Zones (RPZ) via DNS zone transfers.
+RPZ is a standard method for DNS servers to block access to malicious domains.

-An RPZ-enabled DNS resolver using the RPZ feed will deliberately respond with an NXDOMAIN ("no such domain") status code for queries for matching domains or subdomains in the Threat Feed.
+Your RPZ-enabled DNS resolver responds with an NXDOMAIN ("no such domain") status code for queries matching domains or subdomains in the threat feed.
 This effectively makes the listed domains unavailable for users of this DNS firewall.

 Newly Observed Domains (NOD)¶